-- adjacent to the northern property boundary.
-However, excavation of the northern area also - 2 included removal of soil from beneath Buchannan Street, between DT-4 South and DT-7 - 3 (Midwest Waste).
-An estimated 380 yd3 (290.5 m3) of radiologically contaminated soil were - 4 removed from the property and adjacent areas.
-The RA and compliance with 1998 ROD - 5 requirements are documented in the USACE (2012) document entitled: Post Remedial Action - 6 Report and Final Status Survey Evaluation For the Accessible Soils Within the St. Louis - 7 Downtown Site Vicinity Property Gunther Salt (DT-4), Revision 0.
-The Post Remedial Action - 8 Report and Final Status Survey Evaluation for the Accessible Soils at this property indicate that - 9 the accessible areas meet the 1998 ROD remediation goals and achieve an acceptable risk. - 10 The inaccessible areas that remain at DT-4 South include the soil beneath the footprint of the - sole building that exists on the property and the building's surfaces.
-The soil beneath the - 12 footprint of the building was identified as non-impacted.
-The basis for this identification is: - 13 (1) the GWS at the property found no areas of elevated radiological activity in the soil adjacent - 14 to the building, (2) the systematic soil sampling to characterize accessible soil found no - 15 contamination requiring removal (with the exception of the northern areas discussed above), and - 16 (3) the accessible areas (with the exception of the northern area) were deemed non-impacted. - 17 The only building on the DT-4 South property was constructed after MED/AEC operations - 18 ceased and no accessible soil remediation was conducted directly adjacent to the building. - 19 Therefore, the building surfaces were determined to be non-impacted.
-Therefore, neither the soil - 20 nor building surfaces were retained for further evaluation in the RI/BRA.
+The DT-4 South property was not included in the RI activities at the SLDS during the 1990s, though pre-design investigation (PDI) characterization activities were conducted between 2001 and 2004.
+Data from radiological analyses indicated that remediation would be required in two isolated accessible areas on the very eastern edge of the property and a third area at the northern edge of the property.
+Remediation was completed in June 2006, which included the excavation of the two small areas located adjacent to the eastern property boundary as well as the third area adjacent to the northern property boundary.
+However, excavation of the northern area also included removal of soil from beneath Buchannan Street, between DT-4 South and DT-7 (Midwest Waste).
+An estimated 380 yd3 (290.5 m3) of radiologically contaminated soil were removed from the property and adjacent areas.
+The RA and compliance with 1998 ROD requirements are documented in the USACE (2012) document entitled: Post-Remedial Action Report and Final Status Survey Evaluation for the Accessible Soils within the St. Louis Downtown Site Vicinity Property Gunther Salt (DT-4), Revision 0.
+The Post-Remedial Action Report and FSSE for the Accessible Soils at this property indicate that the accessible areas meet the 1998 ROD remediation goals and achieve an acceptable risk.

+The inaccessible areas that remain at DT-4 South include the soil beneath the footprint of the sole building that exists on the property and the building's surfaces.
+The soil beneath the footprint of the building was identified as non-impacted.
+The basis for this identification is: (1) the GWS at the property found no areas of elevated radiological activity in the soil adjacent to the building, (2) the systematic soil sampling to characterize accessible soil found no contamination requiring removal (with the exception of the northern areas discussed above), and (3) the accessible areas (with the exception of the northern area) were deemed non-impacted.
+The only building on the DT-4 South property was constructed after MED/AEC operations ceased and no accessible soil remediation was conducted directly adjacent to the building.
+Therefore, the building surfaces were determined to be non-impacted.
+Therefore, neither the soil nor building surfaces were retained for further evaluation in the RI/BRA.

-21 3.8.3 DT-8 - PSC Metals Inc.
+3.8.3 DT-8 - PSC Metals Inc.